berrythewa/clipman-daemon/README.md

 # Clipman

-A cross-platform clipboard manager with history, cloud synchronization, and advanced features.
+A cross-platform clipboard manager with history, peer-to-peer synchronization, and advanced features.

 ## Features

 - **Clipboard History**: Keep track of your clipboard history and access past items
 - **Cross-Platform**: Works on Linux, macOS, and Windows with native implementations
-- **Cloud Sync**: Optionally sync clipboard across devices using MQTT
+- **Secure P2P Sync**: Sync clipboard across devices using secure libp2p connections
+- **Device Pairing**: Easily pair devices with a secure verification process
 - **Daemon Mode**: Runs in the background with minimal resource usage
-- **Secure**: Keeps your clipboard data private and local by default
+- **Secure**: End-to-end encrypted communication with paired devices
 - **Platform-Specific**: Optimized for each supported operating system
 - **Efficient Storage**: Uses BoltDB for efficient, persistent clipboard storage
 - **Extensible**: Modular architecture for easy enhancement